Understand Your Student Loan Options

 - Understand the difference between subsidized and unsubsidized loans

 Direct PLUS Loans

 Direct PLUS Loans are federal loans available to parents of dependent undergraduate students and to graduate or professional students.

 Parent PLUS Loans

-- The parent is the borrower and responsible for repayment of principal and Interest.
+- The parent is the borrower and responsible for the repayment of principal and Interest.

 - The parent borrower must not have an adverse credit history.
 In cases where a Parent PLUS Loan is denied, the student may qualify for additional Direct Unsubsidized Loan Funds.

-- Repayment begins 60 days after final disbursement.
+- Repayment begins 60 days after the final disbursement.

 - The dependent student must be enrolled at least half-time (6 credits).